Amitesh/data-json-optimizer/README.md

 A small utility to merge all data.json files from the webpack application

-DataJsonOptimizer is a small utility to merge all data.json files from the webpack application
- * and create following final data json file.
+DataJsonOptimizer is a small utility to merge all data.json files from the webpack application and create following final data json file.

- *
- * a) game-data.json => It has all keys in hyphenated.
+* game-data.json => It has all keys in hyphenated.
- * b) game-data-in-camel-case.json => It has all keys in camelcase to access in js.
+* game-data-in-camel-case.json => It has all keys in camelcase to access in js.

- *
- * Why this?
+## Why this?
- * Application has too many data.json files which is carrying the all game properties and
- * keys are in hyphenated.
+Application has too many data.json files which is carrying the all game properties and keys are in hyphenated.
 In implementation, we are using camelcase keys.
-For this, if we
- * start converting the all keys on the fly on client side then it slows down the whole application.
+For this, if we start converting the all keys on the fly on client side then it slows down the whole application.
- * So we are creating the final json files on application compile/build time only.
+So we are creating the final json files on application compile/build time only.

 ## Installation